Matanbitton/cv-app/README.md

 ## Future Improvements:

-- Create a backend with firebase that allow users to log in and keep their data.
+- Create a backend with firebase that allow users to log in and save their data.

 - Refractor the PDFfile.js file becasue it is wayy too long and it's because of problems I experienced with react-to-pdf.